alice-0-kim/testing-tool--explained/Blackfire/README.md

 # <span id="top">Testing Websites Using Blackfire</span>
-> For more information about Blackfire, please visit [here](https://blackfire.io/docs/introduction).
+> For more information about Blackfire Profiler, please visit [here](https://blackfire.io/docs/introduction).

 __Blackfire Profiler__ is a tool that instruments PHP applications to gather data about consumed server resources like memory, CPU time, and I/O operations.